inorganik/countUp.js/README.md

 1. Do your work on `src/countUp.ts`
 1. Run tests: `npm t`
 1. Run `npm run build`, which copies and minifies the .js files to the `dist` folder.
-1. Test the demo: run `npm run build:demo` then open index.html in a browser and make sure it works.
+1. Serve the demo by running `npm run serve` and visit http://localhost:8080 to make sure it counts.